jtvanlew/jtvanlew.github.io/_posts/2014-06-18-jon-van-ferm.md

 </div>
 <br />

-I saw this immersion chiller for fermenters on kickstarter a while back, the [BrewJacket Immersion](https://www.kickstarter.com/projects/433436998/brewjacket-immersion-lager-beer-without-a-refriger).
-I think it's actually an excellent solution to the problem of fermenting with not enough space for a dedicated fridge -- but wanting to control temperatures.
-The problem for me is that they want a $300+ donation in order to get your hands on one.
-Well, hell, why don't we find out the kinds of heat removal rates they're getting and see if I can't hack one together on my own?

-If you look at the info for the BrewJacket Immersion chiller, you see
+The problem of tiny apartment space and controlled brewing is a problem I'm intimately familiar with here in LA as a grad student.
+Having naturally constant temperatures for two weeks *seems* like it wouldn't be a problem here but I always run into gigantic temperature swings whenever I throw the wort into the fermenter.
+My approach thus far has followed along these steps:

+1. deal with it.

+Which, while beautiful in its simplicity, doesn't always yield the most optimum deliciousness of beer.
+Then I saw a kickstarter for the [BrewJacket](http://www.brewjacket.com/).
+I found it to be a pretty simple solution that I could totally steal the design of.
+I know of some pretty low power peltier coolers that I hadn't ever considered being strong enough for keeping beer cool.
+I thought I would compare some of the stats given in the BrewJacket kickstarter to see how much power they must be removing with their device.
+On their page, it said

 > Immersion can bring your beer down to 35º F below ambient in a matter of days and hold it there for as long as it is plugged into the wall.

 For something to take that long to bring a bucket of beer down to some temperature, it can't be pulling out too many Watts.
 Let's just assume that the BrewJacket part of the Immersion chiller is providing a completely adiabatic boundary to the walls of the bucket (i.e. the only path heat can leave/enter is through the chiller).
 So every Joule of energy you pull from the system works to simply drop the temperature.
-In this system we can simply do a little volumetric energy balance,
+In this system we can then simply do a little volumetric energy balance,

 $$
 \begin{equation}